 Study guides often assess your competence by using fill-in-the-blank type assessments and often can be seen as gratifying the stud and exam prep process for more engaging retention of information.

-If NASM or ACE is your choice of certification, the free study guides from Trainer Academy is available for your use.
+If NASM personal trainer or ACE certified personal trainer is your choice of certification, the free study guides from Trainer Academy are available for your use.

 Click on the links below.